csharpfritz/BlazingPizzaWorkshop/docs/02-managing-state.md

 ## Advanced state management

 You might have noticed this already, but our application has a bug!
-Since we're storing the list of pizzas in the current order on the Index component, the user's state can be lost if the user leaves the Index page.
-To see this in action, add a pizza to the current order (don't place the order yet) - then navigate to the MyOrders page and back to Index.
+Since we're storing the list of pizzas in the current order on the Home component, the user's state can be lost if the user leaves the Home page.
+To see this in action, add a pizza to the current order (don't place the order yet) - then navigate to the MyOrders page and back to Home.
 When you get back, you'll notice the order is empty!

 ## A solution